 Jury selection in the 24th Judicial District Court is administered by the Jury Commission and the clerk of court.
 The five-member Jury Commission, (the clerk of court ex-officio and four court-appointed citizens), is responsible for selection of jury pools and consideration of rescheduling and excusal requests.
 They prepare jury summonses, which are ordered by the Court based on projected trial activity.
 The summonses are mailed or hand-served by the sheriff and serve jointly as a questionnaire and summons.
 The questionnaire portion requests basic information be returned within five days to verify or otherwise correct existing data and to confirm a prospective juror’s intent to serve.
-The form also provides recipients with the opportunity to claim an exemption allowed pursuant to Louisiana law (70 years of age and over, interdicted, does not speak the English language, not a U.S. citizen, reported for jury service within the previous two years, under age 18, moved out of Jefferson Parish, has not lived in Jefferson Parish for one year, deceased, or under indictment for a felony with civil rights not restored).
-As well, prospective jurors may contact the Jury Commission to request an excusal based on a hardship that may be supported with documentation.
+The form also allows summoned jurors to (a) claim an exemption or (b) note a disqualification from jury service.
+See pp. 5-6 and 8 of the Juror Handbook, which is furnished on this website.
+As well, prospective jurors may contact the Jury Commission to request an excusal based on a hardship.
+The request must be supported by documentation.
+See page 9 of the Juror Handbook.

 THE JURY COMMISSION